Scholarships for UK students from ethnic minorities

 - Any other industry encouraging Black and mixed-race female leadership in the UK.

-Open Futures Scholarships – Open University
+Open Futures Scholarships for Black Students – Open University

 Three scholarships are awarded to students from ethnic minorities by the Royal College of Music (RCM) every year.